 We all want it.
 We crave it.
 We know sleep’s power to make our lives significantly better, physically, mentally, and emotionally.
 But getting it is surprisingly difficult.

 But midlife is a terrible time for sleep, for many of us.
-Not only do hormonal changes conspire to keep us awake with night sweats, anxiety, restless leg syndrome, itchy skin, flaring cortisol, and insomnia, but our lives have us on high alert, worrying about teenage kids, elderly parents, looming retirement, work responsibilities, and our own health.
+Not only do hormonal changes conspire to keep us awake with menopause night sweats, debilitating anxiety, restless leg syndrome, itching all over your body, flaring cortisol, and insomnia, but our lives have us on high alert, worrying about teenage kids, elderly parents, looming retirement, work responsibilities, and our own health.

 We all know sleep is critical for our health.
 Without proper sleep, our brains start to lose function, we’re more vulnerable to obesity, diabetes, heart disease, dementia, and stroke.
-According to The Guardian, poor sleep could actually be a contributor to Alzheimer’s disease.
+Poor sleep could actually be a contributor to Alzheimer’s disease.

 And yet, in midlife and menopause, sleep can be increasingly difficult to get.